gabrielfs7/udemy-docker-mastery/README.md

 docker image push gabrielfs7/nginx:latest
 ```

-Obes: Probably you will have to login on DockerHub before push the image, so:
+Obs: Probably you will have to login on DockerHub before push the image, so:

 ```
 docker login